teuben/nemo/README.md

 	 uns_project
 	 wcstools

-Tools you will need to have pre-installed: A C/C++/Fortran compiler, (t)csh, and git.
+Tools you will need to have pre-installed: the C/C++/Fortran compilers, (t)csh, and git.
 For graphics it's probably useful to have pgplot, but the default ps driver works fine just to get started quickly.